Why is my faucet low water pressure

 Frequently Asked Questions

-To clean a clogged faucet aerator, first turn off the water supply.
-Then unscrew the aerator from the end of the faucet, remove any debris or buildup, and reattach it.
+To clean a faucet aerator, first turn off the water supply.
+Then unscrew the aerator from the end of the faucet, remove any debris or buildup, and soak it in vinegar if needed to dissolve mineral deposits.
+Reassemble the aerator and turn the water back on to see if the pressure has improved.

-When should I call a plumber for low faucet pressure?
+When should I call a plumber for low faucet water pressure?

 Connect with certified professionals in your area